slate-studio/chr/README.md

 @import "admin/signin";
 ```

-The last import in the code above is optional.
+Last import in the code above is optional.
 But here is a default source for it as well ```app/assets/stylesheets/admin/chr/_signin.scss```:

 ```scss
 .sign-in {